rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 4 Errata.md

 Task 3: Create a rule that uses the Azure Activity data connector <br>
-Wait for Task 2 to complete before you continue >br> Step 3: You will need to split off the instructions and go full screen to see the scroll bar <br>
+Wait for Task 2 to complete before you continue >br> Step 3: You will need to split off the instructions and go full screen to see the scroll bar > Click on the ... and select + Dreate Rule <br>

 Task 4: Create a playbook<br>
 Steps 1-3: Do these tasks in the VM, not your local OS.<br>
+Step 3: Allfiles folder is located on your desktop <br>
+Step 5: Leave email blank <br>
+Step 12: Click on Change Connection > then follow the remaining step instructions > if pop is blocked > unblock it <br>
+Step 15: Click on Change Connection > Click on LabUser <br>

 Task 5: Create a custom alert and configure a playbook as an automated response<br>
+Step 4: Tactics should say MITRE ATT&CK <br>
 Step 10: Under Alert automation, select the drop-down and check the Select all box<br>

 Task 6: Invoke an incident and review the associated actions<br>